imsure/NBA_Stats/ReadMe.txt

-The NBA_stats_clean contains code (Python and R), dataset and documentations for the SEIS785 course project "Stories behind the NBA Stats".
+The NBA_stats contains code (Python and R), dataset and documentations for the SEIS785 course project "Stories behind the NBA Stats".

+The project is for exploring what are the key factors that make a team a NBA Championship by analyzing and visualizing NBA stats from 1980 to 2009 and building models to predicate 2013 NBA Championship.

 Before running, make sure that you have a unix-like shell, Python and R installed correctly.